 Your toddler might be tantrum-prone, but she really wants to be terrific—it genuinely makes her happy to please you.
 Try these tips:

-- Help her learn your expectations by recognizing her good behavior (putting away toys, etc.).
+- Help her learn your expectations by recognizing her effort (putting away toys, etc.) by saying “I loved how you helped your brother clean up the toys!”
 This will encourage more good behavior.

 - Help keep tantrums from starting by putting off-limit items out of sight and out of mind.
 Your child will be less likely to have a meltdown over the remote control if she doesn’t see it.